Planck 2013 results. I. Overview of products and scientific results: Astrophysical products

 \subsubsection{Thermal emission from Galactic dust}

-The CMB fades toward higher frequencies, whereas the thermal dust emission spectrum increases, and so dust becomes the dominant signal in the submillimetre.
-The HFI instrument on \Planck\ has multifrequency sensitivity in the ``dust channels'' covering the spectral range where this transition occurs up to 857\,GHz for which the angular resolution is highest (Table~\ref{table:Instrument_performance}).
-Dust emission is seen extending to high Galactic latitude, the wispy ``cirrus'' represented in bluish tones in Fig.~\ref{FigAllSky}.
+The CMB fades toward higher frequencies, whereas the thermal dust emission spectrum increases, and so dust becomes the dominant signal at submillimetre wavelengths. \Planck\ has multifrequency sensitivity in the ``dust channels'' covering the spectral range where this transition occurs up to 857\,GHz, for which the angular resolution is highest (Table~\ref{table:Instrument_performance}).
+Dust emission is seen extending to high Galactic latitude in the wispy ``cirrus'' represented in bluish tones in Fig.~\ref{FigAllSky}.

-Understanding both the frequency dependence and spatial fluctuations of the (polarized) intensity from thermal dust is important in refining the separation of this foreground contamination of the CMB, and as an all-sky measure of column density.
-This has motivated the development of a model, which quantifies the foreground component in the \Planck\ maps arising from thermal dust emission from the Galaxy.
-This \Planck\ dust model is described in detail in \citet{planck2013-p06b} and the data processing pipeline is outlined in Fig.~\ref{FigFGProducts}.
-The use of a range of available ancillary data distinguishes this model from the dust component extracted using component separation techniques and frequencies below 353\,GHz, described in the Sect.~\ref{sec:CommFGs}.
+Understanding the frequency dependence and spatial fluctuations of the intensity and polarization from thermal dust is important both in separating this foreground from the CMB and as an all-sky measure of column density.
+This has motivated the development of the \Planck\ dust model (\citealt{planck2013-p06b}; Fig.~\ref{FigFGProducts}).
+The use of a range of available ancillary data distinguishes this model from the dust component extracted using component separation techniques and frequencies below 353\,GHz, described in Sect.~\ref{sec:CommFGs}.